Himanshu-Kumar-123/deep-learning-optimizers/NOTES.md

 $v_{t-1}$ → sum of squares of past gradients up to time $t - 1$
 $\epsilon$ → small constant to prevent division by zero (e.g., $10^{-8}$)
 $\frac{dL}{dw_t}$ → gradient of the loss function with respect to $w_t$

+**Notes:**

+- This accumulates the squared gradients over time.
+- Used in the denominator → adapts the learning rate per parameter.
+- If a parameter has large past gradients, $v_t$ becomes large → its learning rate becomes small, and vice versa.
+- ⚠️ **Downside of Adagrad:** The learning rate keeps shrinking over time → may stop learning too early.